dcl-2017-04/curriculum/docs/spatial-basics.md

 Coordinate system
 -----------------

-To correctly plot spatial data, you need know exactly what the positions mean, you need to know what the **coordinate reference system** is.
+To correctly plot spatial data, you need know exactly what the numeric positions mean, i.e. what are they in reference to?
+This is called the **coordinate reference system** or CRS.
 Often spatial data is described in terms of latitude and longitude.
 You can check this with `st_is_longlat()`:

 ``` r
 st_is_longlat(nc)
 #> [1] TRUE
 ```

 You might think that if you know the latitude and longitude of a point, you know exactly where it is on the Earth.
-However, things are not quite so simple, because latitude and longitude assume that the Earth is a smooth ellipsoid, which is not true.
-Because different approximations to the sphere work better in differently places, most countries have their own approximation: this is called the **datum**.
+However, things are not quite so simple, because latitude and longitude are based on the assumption that the Earth is a smooth ellipsoid, which is not true.
+Because different approximations work better in differently places, most countries have their own approximation: this is called the **geodetic datum**, or just **datum** for short.

 Take two minutes and watch this simple explanation of the datum: <https://www.youtube.com/watch?v=xKGlMp__jog>